K-Kielak/teyered/README.md

 ## Facial features extraction

 We combine CNN facial points detection and Lukas-Kanade optical flow tracker to extract the most accurate representation of facial features at any point in time.
-Noise of the facial landmarks data is partially due to the fact that the facial features are only detected and never tracked.
+Noise of the facial landmarks data was partially due to the fact that the facial features are only detected and never tracked.

 Detected means that we detect facial features in each frame indepentently of previous frames.
 Thus, facial features points are not necessarily "the same points" throughout consecutive pictures.

 Tracking means using something like Lukas-Kanade optical flow tracker.
-This would give (nearly) the same matching points for consecutive frames, thus way less noise, which is later an important factor for estimating pose.
+This gives us (nearly) the same matching points for consecutive frames, thus way less noise, which is later an important factor for estimating pose.
 Another reason for using tracking is that it should be less computationally costly than detection.

 ### LK tracking